maheriya/tennisLabels/annotations/README.md

-This directory contains annotations for tennis videos
+This directory contains a few annotations for tennis videos as examples.